 But from there, everything else, you should be able to do fast when you build a team.

 But there’s one thing that changed my life when I’m building out these teams…

 TEAM SECRET SAUCE

-…So when I’m building these content teams out, the things that have really made the BIG difference is:
+…So when I’m building these content teams out, the things that have really made a BIG difference is:

 I no longer hire individuals.
 I hire agencies.